-The Audit Committee had four (4) meetings in 2013.
-As reported in the Information Statement for the 2014 annual stockholders' meeting and the annual report (SEC Form 17-A) for Audit Committee 2013, the accomplished the following in 2013: (i) review of the quarterly and annual financial statements of the Company and endorsement of the same for Board approval, (ii) endorsement of Manabat San Agustin & Co., CPAs (as the Company's external auditor for 2013, (iii) review with Manabat San Agustin & Co., CPAs of the scope and timing of their annual audit plan, audit methodology and focus areas in relation to their review of the financial statements, (iv) review with Manabat San Agustin & Co., CPAs the audit observations recommendations of the Company's internal audit controls Management's response to issues raised, (v) review with the Internal Audit Head and approval of the annual internal audit plan; and (vi) review on a quarterly basis of the report of the Internal Audit Department on the adequacy and effectiveness of the internal and control environment in the areas covered during the covered period; and (vii) review and approval of the provision by the Internal Audit Department of audit services to Petron Malaysia.
-The Audit Committee had five (5) meetings in 2014.
-Nomination The Nomination Committee held No particular work was needed to be two (2) meetings in 2012. done by the Nomination Committee meetings were held to pre-screen to address any significant issue that and short-list candidates for the required resolution.
-The work done election of the directors and the by the Nomination Committee was appointment of officers of the in pursuance of its regular functions Company. of qualifying nominees to be elected as directors and/or officers of the
+audit methodology and focus areas

+in relation to their review of the

+financial statements, (iv) review with

+Manabat San Agustin & Co., CPAs

+the audit observations and

+recommendations of the Company's

+internal audit controls and

+Management's response to issues

+raised, (v) review with the Internal

+Audit Head and approval of the annual internal audit plan; and (vi)

+review on a quarterly basis of the

+report of the Internal Audit

+Department on the adequacy and

+effectiveness of the internal and

+control environment in the areas

+covered during the covered period;

+and (vii) approved the Internal

+Control Policy of the Company to

+continuously educate the employees

+on the importance of internal

+control systems

+Nomination The Nomination Committee held No particular work was needed to be

+two (2) meetings in 2012.
+The done by the Nomination Committee

+meetings were held to pre-screen to address any significant issue that

+and short-list candidates for the required resolution.
+The work done

+election of the directors and the by the Nomination Committee was

+appointment of officers of the in pursuance of its regular functions

+Company. of qualifying nominees to be elected

+as directors and/or officers of the

+The Nomination Committee also Company.

+held four (4) meetings in 2013 to

+pre-screen and short-list candidates

+for the election of the directors and

+the appointment of officers of the

+Company.

+The Nomination Committee also

+held three (3) meetings in 2014 to

+pre-screen and short-list candidates

+for the election of the directors and

+the appointment of officers of the

+Domuneration Company.
+No particular work was readed to be

+Remuneration The Compensation Committee did No particular work was needed to be

+not hold any meeting in 2012, 2013 and 2014. done by the Remuneration

+aliu 2014.
+Committee to address any significant

+Governance The Governance Committee was issue that required resolution.

+Governance No particular work was needed to be done by the Governance Committee

+newly created on July 3, 2014 and I I

+did not hold any meeting in 2014. to address any significant issue that required resolution.

+II

+The adoption of the Governance